 Fecal Microbiota Transplant (FMT)

 Important!
 This exam requires that you have an empty stomach.
-Stop drinking all fluids (including clear liquids and water) 4 hrs before the exam (minimal sips are allowed to take your usual medications).
+Stop drinking all fluids (including clear liquids and water) 4 hrs before the exam (minimal sips are allowed only to take your usual medications).
 Avoid gum and hard candy.

 What is it and why do I need it?